museomix/museomix.org/wp-content/plugins/codepress-admin-columns/readme.txt

 == Changelog ==

+= 2.2.8.1 =
+* [Fixed] Quick Edit will display columns correctly after saving

+= 2.2.8 =
+* [Fixed] support for WPML columns

+= 2.2.7 =
+* [Added] Added date format option for "Last modified" column
+* [Updated] Change references from Codepress Admin Columns to Admin Columns
+* [Updated] General code clean-up
+* [Improved] Documentation improvements

+= 2.2.6.4 =
+* [Updated] Portuguese (Brazil) language - thanks to André Mácola Machado

+= 2.2.6.3 =
+* [Updated] Enable 3rd party plugins to set storage_models outside the post listings screens
+* [Updated] Spanish language updated - thanks to Andrew Kurtis

+= 2.2.6.2 =
+* [Fixed] Fixed “Illegal offset” warning for unset option on edit screen

+= 2.2.6.1 =
+* [Fixed] Fixed dependency on PHP 5.3+ in actions column

+= 2.2.6 =
+* [Changed] Display "edit columns" button by default
+* [Improved] Improved memory usage by only loading columns for the current screen
+* [Changed] Removed floatHead library
+* [Updated] Only display ACF placeholder with ACF active.

+= 2.2.5.1 =
+* [Fixed] Unavailable included JS-file on editing pages

+= 2.2.5 =
+* [Fixed] Error with actions icons.
+* [Added] New Column!
+Used-by-menu column; will display in which menu a post/page/taxonomy is being used.
+With support for column sorting in posts.
+* [Fixed] Only ajax calls from cpac will trigger the loading of storage_models now.

+= 2.2.4 =
+* [Added] New filter `cpac/storage_model/columns_default` for filtering the columns that should be loaded if there are no stored columns
+* [Added] Option (column property `hidden`) to hide column types from the dropdown list of column types
+* [Added] Use tooltip library for enhanced column value representation
+* [Added] Box for direct feedback on Admin Columns settings screen
+* [Added] Added method for retrieving current storage model (for overview pages such as the posts and page overviews)
+* [Added] Added WooCommerce add-on to list of add-ons
+* [Updated] Hide ACF5 field group post type from list of post types columns settings
+* [Updated] Updated structure of scripts and styles and way of enqueuing them

+= 2.2.3 =
+* [Added] Added Path column for post(types).
+Uses the permalink without the home url.

+= 2.2.2 =
+* [Fixed] Custom Fields for Media Library did not work.
+* [Fixed] Column type dropdown displayed an empty item.

+= 2.2.1.1 =
+* [Fixed] Fixed issue with Posts 2 Posts (and other third party plugins) columns not being displayed because of  hooking into late actions on post pages

+= 2.2.1 =
+* [Added] Option to make permalink in permalink column clickable (linking to post)
+* [Added] Direct support box in Admin Columns settings screen sidebar
+* [Added] Added filter to suppress pro add-on notice (`cpac/suppress_proaddon_notice`)
+* [Updated] Minor adjustments for WooCommerce and other third party plugin support, setting up the post object in post columns
+* [Updated] Minor update in default column retrieval for improved 3rd party plugin support
+* [Fixed] Fixed problem with column groups incorrectly handling default 3rd party columns
+* [Updated] Updated translations from Transifex

 = 2.2 =
 * [Added] AJAX refreshing of columns in columns settings screen
 * [Added] Support for managing columns via code instead of UI